cosmologicon/pygame-text/README.md

 such as `(255,127,0)`, a `pygame.Color` object, a color name such as `"orange"`, an HTML hex color string such as `"#FF7F00"`, or a string representing a hex color number such as `"0xFF7F00"`.

 `background` can also be `None`, in which case the background is transparent.
+Unlike `pygame.font.Font.render`, it's generally not more efficient to set a background color when calling `ptext.draw`.
+So only specify a background color if you actually want one.

 Colors with alpha transparency are not supported.
 See the `alpha` keyword argument for transparency.